 While you have got your body in a relaxed state why not try an easy meditation?
 I have done yoga on and off for about 30 years, and yoga meditations are simple enough for everyone to do.
 You can do this lying on the floor or bed, sitting cross legged or just in a chair.

 Here are a few very simple ones:

-A guided meditation for grief mp3 might be useful if your mind wanders too much.
-These can be excellent for relaxation, for sleep and for calming the mind.
+A guided meditation for grief might be useful if your mind wanders too much.
 There are plenty to choose from here.
 They have been developed by grief and hypnotherapy experts to guide you gently through your grieving process.